R · 1996 ‧ Drama/Indie film ‧ 1h 50m

 Director: Julian Schnabel

-The brief life of Jean Michel Basquiat, a world renowned New York street artist ...
-Near the end of the movie, Albert Milo (Gary Oldman) shows Basquiat (Jeffrey ...
-Full Cast & Crew · Jean Michel Basquiat · Basquiat with Andy Warhol · Trivia Filming Locations: Manhattan, New York City, New York, USA Motion Picture Rating (MPAA): Rated R for drug use and strong language Release Date: 9 August 1996 (USA) Director: Julian Schnabel
+Basquiat (1996) ...
+The brief life of Jean Michel Basquiat, a world renowned New York street artist struggling with fame, drugs and his identity.
+Director: Julian ...
+Full Cast & Crew · Jean Michel Basquiat · Trivia · Plot Summary Filming Locations: Manhattan, New York City, New York, USA Motion Picture Rating (MPAA): Rated R for drug use and strong language Release Date: 9 August 1996 (USA) Director: Julian Schnabel

 Movie Info.
 Despite living a life of extreme poverty in Brooklyn, graffiti artist Jean- Michel Basquiat (Jeffrey Wright) strives to rise up through the heady New York art ...
 Release Date (Streaming): Jan 20, 2016 Director: Julian Schnabel